hclimente/spada/notebook/20151009_domain_ranking.md

 In order to see if there is any feature enriched in mutations in general, as we do for individual switches, we want to check if any kind of domain is frequently mutated/switched more than expected.

+Below are plotted the with an adjusted p-value in either mutations or switches \< 0.05, and a frequency higher than 0 in both axis.
+Also, the top 10 domains ordered by mutation enrichment p-value.

 ``` r
 for (cancer in cancerTypes){